nope800/pokemon-showdown/sim/TEAMS.md

 - `NATURE` left blank means Serious, except in Gen 1-2, where it means no Nature.

 - `EVS` and `IVS` are comma-separated in standard order:
-  Stamina, ToA, ToD, BoA, BoD, Hor.
+  St, ToA, ToD, BoA, BoD, Hor.
 EVs left blank are 0, IVs left blank are 31.
   If all EVs or IVs are blank, the commas can all be left off.

 - `EVS` represent AVs in Pokémon Let's Go.